Note

 Postprocess a static mechanical simulation#

 This example shows how to postprocess a static mechanical simulation to extract results like displacement and stress.
-It shows how to selecting subparts of the results by scoping on specific nodes or elements.
+It shows how to select subparts of the results by scoping on specific nodes or elements.

 Perform required imports#